 Baidu's electric vehicle arm Jidu raises $400 mln in new funding round

-BEIJING, Jan 26 (Reuters) - Baidu's BIDU.O electric vehicle arm Jidu Auto said on Wednesday that it has raised nearly $400 million from Baidu and Zhejiang Geely Holding Group in a new funding round.
+BEIJING, Jan 26 (Reuters) - Baidu's BIDU.O electric vehicle (EV) arm Jidu Auto said on Wednesday that it had raised nearly $400 million from Baidu and Zhejiang Geely Holding Group in a fresh funding round.

-Jidu, an electric vehicle (EV) venture between China's search engine company Baidu and Chinese automaker Geely, said in a statement that it would deliver its mass-produced "robot" EVs in 2023.
+Jidu, an EV venture between China's search engine company Baidu and Chinese automaker Geely, said in a statement that it would deliver its mass-produced "robot" cars in 2023.

+There were no external investors participating in the round.
+The company did not provide any details on its valuation.

+Jidu CEO Xia Yiping told Reuters in April the company would raise a total of 50 billion yuan ($7.90 billion) to develop and make "robot" smart cars over the next five years, adding the financing would come from Baidu and other investors.

 ((Yingzhi.Yang@thomsonreuters.com; +861056692133;))